theaquamarine/windows-powershell-docs/docset/windows/trustedplatformmodule/get-tpm.md

 ### TpmObject
 This cmdlet returns a **TpmObject** object that contains the following information:

 - TpmReady.
-Whether a TPM complies with Windows Server® 2012 standards.
+Whether a TPM complies with Windows Server??
+2012 standards.
 - TpmPresent.
 Whether there is a TPM on the current computer
 - ManagedAuthLevel.
 The level at which the operating system manages the owner authorization.
 Possible values are Legacy, Balanced, and Full.
 - OwnerClearDisabled.
 Whether TPM can be reset.
 If this value is True, the TPM cannot be reset through the operating system by using the owner authorization value.
 If this value is False, the TPM can be reset through the operating system.